AmirSahrani/Master-Thesis-Paper/intro_papers.md

 - Groups ability to mediate rewards dependent on share agreement on goals ideologies and values
-- "In other words, the extent to which a given ocllectivity of people is seen to consistute a group is assumed to vary proporitonately to the degree to which the members agree on various matters central to the groups' existence" -
+- "In other words, the extent to which a given collectivity of people is seen to constitute a group is assumed to vary proportionately to the degree to which the members agree on various matters central to the groups' existence" -